BubblesIsMyName/FDS_life_satisfaction_data/README.md

 * Replicate the findings in the guardian article. proposing a disposition to different styles of goverment.
  * Try to find some other explanations for them based on the data (e.g., respondents’ age, employment, income etc.).
 * The datasets from 2006 and 2010 are also available and so changes over time could also be looked at.

-## WIP update

-**04/03/21**
-@kgalsworthy converted the 2016 dataset to .csv format.
-And we are setting up the project.